praveen8848/spring-core-maven-basics/README.md

 XML Configuration (spring.xml) – Used to define beans and their dependencies.

-Beans and Interfaces – You created Doctor and Staff as part of a modular design.
+Beans and Interfaces –  Created Doctor and Staff as part of a modular design.

 Dependency Injection via Constructor – Injected values (like qualification) into the bean.